 Peanut butter is made from roasted ground peanuts, salt, sugar, oil, and other additives.
 There are two kinds of peanut butter: the smooth one with crushingly ground peanuts and the crunchy one with half ground peanuts.

 Peanut butter is a protein-rich meal alternative and a good source of fiber, healthy fat, vitamin E, and folate.
-In contrast, peanut butter also provides many calories and unwanted fat, which causes you to gain weight.
+In contrast, this famous kind of nut butter also provides many calories and unwanted fat, which causes you to gain weight.

 Why Do You Need A Peanut Butter Substitute?